Mjz86/String/rope_paper.md

   // the reason for the storage being mapped to indexies in non linear order is that  the lazy objects need a virtual call for object movement,  and accessing all  B cache lines is cumbersome,  so , the indexies are moved around and stuff to simulate object movement, because  std::ranges::reverse  often uses vectorized instructions,  and because this region is at the beginning  of the node ( aligned to the max node alignment,  likely 64) , and because it only needs at most 7 cache lines , then its very easy to move these elements around.
  // even if std::ranges::reverse doesnt use simd , the avoidance of virtual calls and many cache accesses is still a huge win , especially considering that the meta data is already loaded in cache when we did our linear search.
  // note that std::ranges::reverse is used for all of the elem_meta_t, not just the 6 bits , this does 2 things at once,  first : each physical index remains unique,  second,  the implace_vector operations essentially are just insert and delete in the children.
+// ( i Implemented a prototype using the std::experimental::simd  , and its good , i think it could be better , like less memcpys , but rn its only  funnction call is to memcpy ( can be potentially removed by simd  register shifts) and memmoves ( the std::ranges wasn't optimized well , so had to use a 512bit interger type that i had for storing all of these )
 // least significant bits
  size_t physical_index:6;